sparkecho/dip/README.md

 ## Declaration
 This project is actively updating, any part of this project may change.
 Becareful to use it in your project, no supportion is provided.

+If you seek a much more mature image processing library, have a look at [opticl](https://github.com/slyrus/opticl).
+They did a great job, this project also inspired and borrowed much from it.

 Issues are welcome, but PRs are too early to receive.

 ## Progress